 Responsible Party: Office of the Provost

+[check links]

 DEFINITIONS

+“CHRO” means the Montana State University Chief Human Resources Officer.

+“Days” as used herein means calendar days unless otherwise specified.

 “Grievance Hearing Board” is the faculty committee convened for the purpose of affording faculty members the opportunity to present their grievable disputes to a duly constituted committee of their colleagues.

-“Grievance Hearing Board Chair” means the faculty member selected by the Faculty Senate Chair to act as the Chair of the Grievance Hearing Board for faculty grievances.
-The Grievance Hearing Board Chair will serve a term of three (3) years.
+“Grievance Hearing Board Chair” or “Chair” means the faculty member selected by the Faculty Senate Chair to act as the Chair of the Grievance Hearing Board for faculty grievances.

+“Grievance Hearing Committee” means the Chair and the Grievance Hearing Board convened for a grievable dispute.

 “Grievant” means the individual who files a grievance under this policy.

-“Respondent(s)” means the individual or individuals against whom a grievance is brought.
+“Respondent(s)” means the individual or individuals against whom a grievance is brought, and whom the grievant alleges took some action or made a decision that is a grievable under Section III.

 “Grievance” is (a) a dispute alleging the violation or misapplication of established rules, regulations, policies or procedures of Montana State University, the Montana University System, or the Board of Regents that pertain to tenured and tenurable faculty, or (b) an allegation of violation or misapplication of policy, procedure, standard, or criterion that resulted in a negative substantive retention, tenure, or promotion review.
 The types of grievances that are covered by this policy are listed in Section III.

+“Statement of Grievance” is the statement provided by a grievant to initiate the grievance process that contains the detailed statement of the incident(s) which the grievant believes gives rise to the grievance.

 CONFIDENTIALITY